 The water and energy (electricity and natural gas) infrastructure required to support the Project would be available to the Project site from surrounding streets.
-The nine parcels on the Project site are currently served by several 2-inch water lines.
-No new water mains other than those required to serve the Project site would be constructed.
+The Project site is currently and would likely continue to be served by an 8-inch water distribution line located beneath Kenwood Avenue.
+Lateral lines extending from the proposed buildings would connect to existing water and sewer lines.
+If service is equal to line capacity, then no upgrade will be required and if greater than line capacity some minor upgrade could be required just to serve the Project.
+However, no new major water mains other than those that may be required to serve the Project site would be constructed.
 As such, the development of on-site water infrastructure to serve the Project would not induce growth within the area.

+There is an existing 10-inch sewer line that serves the Project site.
 City of Glendale policy requires upgrades to sewer lines serving new development as needed to accommodate increases in the volume of wastewater discharged to the collection system.
-The development of on-site sewer infrastructure to serve the Project would not induce growth within the area.
+A sewage capacity increase fee will be assessed by the Public Works Engineering Division.
+The fee is based on the increase in sewage flow generated by the project compared to the sewage flow from the current use of the site.
+No new sewer lines other than those that may be required to serve the Project site would be constructed.
+As such, the development of on-site sewer infrastructure to serve the Project would not induce growth within the area.

 Electricity and natural gas transmission infrastructure presently exists on and near the Project site.
-Development of the Project may require the construction of an on-site distribution system to convey this energy to uses on the site.
-This system would be designed to accommodate the uses proposed within the Project, and would not extend beyond the requirements or boundary of the Project.
+Development of the Project will require the construction of an on-site electrical distribution system to convey this energy to uses on the site.
+This system will be designed to accommodate the 44 residential units proposed within the Project, and would not extend beyond the requirements or boundary of the Project site.
 The on-site service lines would be sized to meet the demands of the Project.
 No growth-inducing impacts resulting from the extension of electrical or natural gas service lines would occur with the development of the Project.

-In summary, the design and construction of roadway, water, sewer, electrical, and natural gas infrastructure needed to accommodate the Project would not induce growth within undeveloped areas surrounding the Project area.
+As discussed above, the design and construction of roadway, water, sewer, electrical, and natural gas infrastructure needed to accommodate the Project would not induce growth within undeveloped areas surrounding the Project area.